Nithish-github/DeepLearning-Projects/Image_classification/VGG/readme.md

 Depth: With 16 or 19 layers, VGG Net can learn complex patterns and features from images.
 Performance: Despite its simplicity, VGG Net has achieved top performance in various image classification benchmarks. 🏅

+# Loss Function Used

+The VGG network model uses the cross-entropy loss function, which works on a logarithmic approach.
+After one-hot encoding the corresponding class, the log value is calculated.
+By default, the softmax activation function is used with the cross-entropy function.
+The softmax activation function gives a probability output: it takes the exponential value of each class score and divides it by the sum of all exponential values.
+Through this process, the loss is calculated.

 # Applications 📸

 VGG Net is widely used in various computer vision applications, including: